vatj/hopsworks-sdk/README.md

 print("Polars DataFrame: \n", offline_df)
 ```

-Look at the hello.py example in the `examples/python` directory to get started.
+Look at the examples in the `examples/python` directory to get started.

 ## Benefit of using Rust